kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

 After team discussion (@ezodude, @huseyinbabal, @mszostok) we agree as follows:
 - We'll choose the option no 3.
-    - In the first implementation every BotKube restart related to configuration change will post "goodbye" and "hello" messages.
+    - In the first implementation every Botkube restart related to configuration change will post "goodbye" and "hello" messages.
 This will be implemented as a part of [#704](https://github.com/kubeshop/botkube/issues/704).
     - If we have time as a part of this task, we will also implement the scope of 2:
         - Modify ConfigWatcher - save config
-        - Read config in controller and post custom message (`BotKube configuration for cluster "dev" has been reloaded 👍`)
+        - Read config in controller and post custom message (`Botkube configuration for cluster "dev" has been reloaded 👍`)
         - Clear welcome message after posting it
-- We may still implement the `@BotKube reload` command from the [1.
+- We may still implement the `@Botkube reload` command from the [1.
 Dedicated command for manual restart](#1-dedicated-command-for-manual-restart) section later, to support operation use cases (e.g. update configuration during maintenance window).
 This will be defined as a follow-up task to see how big the community demand is.